-Click a heading below to read more about the different types of in-school programs that we offer.
+Click a heading below to read more about the different types of in-school and virtual programs that we offer.

 Why book a program with Think 360 Arts?

 - Think 360 Arts is the only organization in the state that offers access to arts programs in all disciplines of visual, performing and literary arts.

 - The staff and teaching artists work with you to customize programs for your school’s unique needs, curriculum goals, budget and schedule.

 - All teaching artists on the Think 360 Arts roster are carefully selected based on their professional work as an artist and receive ongoing professional development in order to work effectively in schools and work with children and youth.

 - Think 360 Arts believes that children deserve the same quality arts experience as adults.

 - For the safety of our clients and our artists, Think 360 Artists are required to undergo background checks through the Colorado Bureau of Investigations.

 What’s the difference between a workshop, residency and performance?